bengm/wordler/README.md

 ## Feature Roadmap

-* Capture 'include' as aligned to the 5 slots vs. as a general bucket.
+* ~~Capture 'include' as aligned to the 5 slots vs. as a general bucket.~~
-* Word Scoring - score all possible match words as to how similar they are to other remaining match words.
-This is done somewhat, but maybe could use more sophistication.
+* ~~Basic Word Scoring - score all possible match words as to how similar they are to other remaining match words.~~
+* Advanced word scoring, including scoring words that are *not* similar in order to cover more 'new' letters and learn to more quickly narrow the universe.
 * Play as Bot - actually play the game driven from the app.